electron/electronjs.org-old/data/blog/electron-5-0.md

 The function `process.getProcessMemoryInfo` has been added to get memory usage statistics about the current process.

-### Additional filtering for remote APIs.
+### Additional filtering for remote APIs

-In an effort to improve security but still allow use of the remote API, there are now new remote events so that `remote.getBuiltin`, `remote.getCurrentWindow`, `remote.getCurrentWebContents` and `<webview>.getWebContents` can be filtered.
+To improve security in the `remote` API, new remote events have been added so that `remote.getBuiltin`, `remote.getCurrentWindow`, `remote.getCurrentWebContents` and `<webview>.getWebContents` can be [filtered](https://github.com/electron/electron/blob/master/docs/tutorial/security.md#13-disable-or-limit-creation-of-new-windows).

 ### Multiple BrowserViews on BrowserWindow